 The Profile information is the primary account information, the Athlete information is what gets recorded in each event that you enter.
 Once you've created an Athlete, you can see their names on the 'Your athletes' tab, their details will be shown each time you select one to be entered into an event.
-The details held are event dependant but typically include gender, date of birth, postal and email address, phone number and emergency contact information.
+The details recorded are event dependent but typically include; gender, date of birth, postal and email address, club membership, phone number and emergency contact information.
 You'll see the current details shown on the screen when you select an athlete (including yourself) and you can update that information if necessary.

 If you need to update anything about yourself or any of your athletes you'll need to ensure that both the Profile and any current Tickets are updated.
 See our Updates page for more details on how to do this.
 The next time you make an entry the system will automatically use the latest information that it has - and that is shown as you select the athlete for the event.

 Please note: your profile does NOT hold any card or payment details, only your orders and tickets.
-All payment information is handled by our payment gateway and no card information is retained by Results Base.
+All payment information is handled by our payment gateway provider (currently ePay/Bambora) and no card information is retained by Results Base.

 Your profile also acts as a collection point for your results, and those of your athletes.
 Any order placed through your profile will automatically collect the corresponding results into your personal archive.
 It's also possible to collect a previous result where the event was timed by Results Base, even when you entered using another method.
 Contact our firstname.lastname@example.org email address and tell them your profile name (typically that will be your email address) and the ID of the result that you would like to claim and our team will get it allocated to you.
 Your result ID is the unique code shown in your browser's address bar as part of the URL and looks like this: ...